AlgorithmiKee/notes/Machine_Learning/Bayes Decision Theory.md

   {\boxed{\argmax_y\: p(x \mid y)}}
 $$

-The 0/1 loss penalize all misclassification equally.
-If we write 0/1 loss in a matrix, we would get with zero diagonal, one elsewhere. e.g. The 0/1 loss for a three-class problem looks like
+The 0/1 loss penalizes all misclassification equally.
+If we write 0/1 loss in a matrix, we would get zeros on the diagonal, ones elsewhere. e.g. The 0/1 loss for a three-class problem looks like

 |   0/1 loss    | $y=1$  | $y=2$ | $y=3$ |
 |---------------|--------|-------|-------|